 One of the great things we like is the extensive support for variables.
 When you're competing for clicks, and better rankings, your CTR can make a huge difference.
-Using variables, you can create a dynamic title which encourages users to click through.
-For example, using (%%currentmonth%% %%currentyear%%) will create something like ( ), at the end of title.
+Using variables, you can create a dynamic title that encourages users to click through.
+For example, using (%%currentmonth%% %%currentyear%%) will create something like (December 2023), at the end of title.
 This encourages searchers to click through because they know that the article has been updated recently.

 XML sitemaps are used by the search engines to help them crawl your website.
 HTML sitemaps are there to help direct visitors to pages they are looking for.
 Both help bots and human visitors navigate your website and both contribute in a small way to your overall SEO.